2022

 Tameside and Glossop Integrated Care NH…

-Concerns summary The Root Cause Analysis for a patient's fall contained errors and failed to critically examine issues like call-bell functionality and specialist advice delays.
+Concerns summary (AI summary) The Root Cause Analysis for a patient's fall contained errors and failed to critically examine issues like call-bell functionality and specialist advice delays.
 The incident's "moderate" harm grading was not revisited despite its contribution to the patient's death.

 Adele Massoudi